ethereum/go-ethereum/docs/_getting-started/index.md

 -   **Rinkeby**: Proof-of-authority test network
 -   **Görli**: Proof-of-authority test network

 For this guide, we use the Görli network.

-Because of the peer to peer nature of Ethereum the system running Geth has to:

-1. Have a publicly accessible IP address (it does not have the be the same as the private IP)
-2. Be open to access on the sync port, which is by default port 30303 (TCP and UDP).
+The default port is 30303, so you need to enable at least outgoing access from your node to that port.

 ### Sync modes